cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 * One primary, with optional multiple hot standby replicas for HA
 * Available services for applications:
-    * `-rw`: applications connect to the only primary instance of the cluster
+    * `-rw`: applications connect only to the primary instance of the cluster
-    * `-ro`: applications connect to the only hot standby replicas for read-only-workloads
+    * `-ro`: applications connect only to hot standby replicas for read-only-workloads
     * `-r`: applications connect to any of the instances for read-only workloads
 * Shared-nothing architecture recommended for better resilience of the PostgreSQL cluster:
     * PostgreSQL instances should reside on different Kubernetes worker nodes